El Hijo de Canis Lupus

-Fernando Antonio Cornejo Soto (born October 9, 1998) is a masked Mexican professional wrestler (luchador enmascarado in Spanish) known under the ring names El Hijo de Canis Lupus and Alpha Wolf.
-He is primarily known for working for International Wrestling Revolution Group and Pro Wrestling Noah where he portrays a tecnico ("Good guy") wrestling character.
-He previously worked under the ring names The Ram and Ram el Carnero.
+Fernando Antonio Cornejo Soto (born October 9, 1998) is a Mexican professional wrestler.
+He performs as a freelancer – predominantly for Pro Wrestling Noah, where he performs under the ring name Alpha Wolf and is a member of Team 2000X.

+He is primarily known for working for International Wrestling Revolution Group, and previously worked under the ring names The Ram and Ram el Carnero.
 Cornejo is a second-generation wrestler, the son of Fernando Cornejo Camarena who used the name "Golpeador" (Hitter) as a wrestler.
 His younger brother is also a wrestler, known as Dragon Bane and the pair wrestles as Los Golpeadores.
 While he portrays the son of Canis Lupus, they are not related.

 As El Hijo de Canis Lupus, Cornejo has won the IWRG Intercontinental Heavyweight Championship, IWRG Junior de Juniors Championship, IWRG Rey del Ring, the IWRG Intercontinental Tag Team Championship (with Rey Leon and Hell Boy), and the IWRG Intercontinental Trios Championship (with Multifacetico Jr. and Rey Mictlan).
 He teamed up with Trauma I for the 2018 El Protector tournament where they lost in the finals.
 He previously held the Mexico State Middleweight Championship while working as Ram el Carnero.